Ramirez, Tomlin pace Indians past Twins, 11-4 (Apr 18, 2017) | FOX Sports

 Ramirez, Tomlin pace Indians past Twins, 11-4 (Apr 18, 2017)

+MINNEAPOLIS (AP) Josh Tomlin and Edwin Encarnacion broke out of a pair of season-long slumps for the Cleveland Indians.

+In doing so, they helped put the Minnesota Twins into their first skid of the year.

-MINNEAPOLIS (AP) Jose Ramirez homered and drove in two runs and Josh Tomlin gave up three runs in six innings to lead the Cleveland Indians to an 11-4 victory over the Minnesota Twins on Tuesday night.
+Jose Ramirez homered and drove in two runs and Tomlin gave up three runs in six innings to lead the Indians to an 11-4 victory over the Twins on Tuesday night.

+”When he gets hot, I think our ballclub will have another gear and that will be really good for us,” Indians manager Terry Francona said of Encarnacion.

 Phil Hughes (2-1) gave up six runs – four earned – and eight hits and struck out three in 3 1/3 innings for the Twins, who have lost six of their last eight.
-Miguel Sano hit his fourth homer of the year and Jason Castro had three hits for Minnesota.
+Miguel Sano hit his fourth homer of the year and Jason Castro had three hits for Minnesota, which has now lost three straight.

+”We’ll get a little feel on the bounce-back of this club in the short term,” manager Paul Molitor said.

 His struggles were a big reason behind the defending American League champions’ stretch of six losses in seven games, but he righted himself against the Twins.
 He gave up two runs in the first inning, but just one more over the next five innings.